Bruce Springsteen: Relationships

 Springsteen received press criticism for the apparent haste in which he and Scialfa started their relationship.
 In a 1995 interview with The Advocate, he told Judy Wieder about the negative publicity the couple subsequently received: "It's a strange society that assumes it has the right to tell people whom they should love and whom they shouldn't.
 But the truth is, I basically ignored the entire thing as much as I could.
 I said, 'Well, all I know is, this feels real, and maybe I have got a mess going here in some fashion, but that's life.'"
 Years later, he reflected, "'I didn't protect Juli... some sort of public announcement would have been fair, but I felt overly concerned about my own privacy.
 I handled it badly, and I still feel badly about it.
 It was cruel for people to find out the way they did.'"

 Springsteen and Scialfa lived in New Jersey before moving to Los Angeles, where they decided to start a family.
 On July 25, 1990, Scialfa gave birth to the couple's first child, Evan James Springsteen.
 On June 8, 1991, Springsteen and Scialfa married at their Los Angeles home in a private ceremony, only attended by family and close friends.
 Their second child, Jessica Rae Springsteen, was born on December 30, 1991.
 Their third child, Samuel Ryan Springsteen, was born on January 5, 1994.
 In a 1995 interview, Springsteen said, "I went through a divorce, and it was really difficult and painful and I was very frightened about getting married again.
 So part of me said, 'Hey, what does it matter?'
 But it does matter.
 It's very different than just living together.
 First of all, stepping up publicly—which is what you do: You get your license, you do all the social rituals—is a part of your place in society and in some way part of society's acceptance of you ...
 Patti and I both found that it did mean something."

 When their children reached school age in the 1990s, Springsteen and Scialfa moved back to New Jersey to raise them away from paparazzi.
 The family owns and lives on a horse farm in Colts Neck Township and has a home in Rumson; they also own homes in Los Angeles and Wellington, Florida.
-Evan graduated from Boston College; he writes and performs his own songs and won the 2012 Singer/Songwriter Competition held during the Boston College's Arts Festival.
+Evan graduated from Boston College; he writes and performs his own songs and won the 2012 Singer/Songwriter Competition held during Boston College's Arts Festival.
 Jessica graduated from Duke University and is a nationally ranked champion equestrian.
-She made her show-jumping debut with the Team USA in August 2014.
+She made her show-jumping debut with Team USA in August 2014.
 Sam is a firefighter in Jersey City.

-On July 17, 2022, Springsteen and Scialfa became first-time grandparents when their son Sam and his fiancée had a daughter.
+On July 17, 2022, Springsteen and Scialfa became grandparents when their son Sam and his fiancée had a daughter.